prrao87/patent-classification/README.md

 To reduce the number of redundant features the model has to learn, it makes sense to clean up the text data in a way that words are collapsed to their root form.
 Lemmatization is a good option, as it reduces inflectional forms of a word ("condenses" becomes "condense"). [**spaCy**](https://spacy.io/) is an NLP library that allows us to efficiently process and lemmatize text through a lookup process that can be made concurrent to deal with large amounts of data in batches.

 The following data processing steps are performed on the `data.json` file generated in the previous step:
-* __Lowercasing__: Further reduces the number of features to be learned ("Condense" and "condense" mean one and the same thing)
+* __Lowercasing__: Feature reduction technique ("Condense" and "condense" mean one and the same thing)
-* __Stopword removal__: Allows us to ignore useless tokens that don't add discriminatory potential ("a", "an", "the")
+* __Stopword removal__: Feature reduction technique to removes useless tokens that don't add to the model's discriminatory potential ("a", "an", "the", ...).
+For this project, the [NLTK list of English stopwords](https://gist.github.com/sebleier/554280) is used.
-* __Lemmatization__: Reduces inflectional forms of words to their root form (lemmas)
+* __Lemmatization__: Yet another way to reduce features, by reducing inflectional forms of words to their root form (lemmas)
-* __Combine title and abstract__: The title of a patent contains useful tokens that are commonly repeated in the abstract -- this could help strengthen the training signal by allowing the model to learn the importance of repeated tokens across classes
+* __Combine title and abstract__: The title of a patent contains useful tokens that are commonly repeated in the abstract, so these two fields from the raw data are concatenated prior to training.
+The hypothesis is that could help strengthen the training signal by allowing the model to learn the importance of repeated tokens across classes.

 ### Cost-sensitive weighting
 In a classification task, it is possible to consider misclassification cost into account during training.
 This is done by changing the penalty imposed on the learner for misclassifying classes, based on the proportion of training samples per class.
 In `sklearn`, this can be done by applying a balanced weighting function.
 The “balanced” term implies that the values of the true class labels are adjusted using weights that are inversely proportional to class frequencies in the input data as `n_samples / (n_classes * np.bincount(y))`.
 The following results are obtained.